 Eat lots of pasture-raised eggs, vegetables and fats.

 Use eggs in place of meat for some meals, because they’re more affordable.
-While many recipes have meat as the centerpiece, pasture-raised eggs are less expensive and offer great nutrition: Vitamins A, D, E, K2, B12, folate, riboflavin, zinc, calcium, beta carotene, choline, and omega3 fatty acids.
+While many recipes have meat as the centerpiece, pasture-raised eggs are less expensive and offer great nutrition: Vitamins D, E, K2, B12, folate, riboflavin, zinc, calcium, choline, and omega3 fatty acids.

 Regarding vegetables, we need vegetables for their vitamins, minerals, fiber and for a healthy gut ecosystem.
 Meat isn’t needed at every meal, and certainly isn’t required at dinner.
 Because most of us enjoy meat at dinner, use less in recipes, and include more veggies.
 The brassicas (cabbage, kale, cauliflower, broccoli etc …), for example, are rich in vitamins such as Vitamin C and folic acid, and minerals such as potassium, iron and selenium.

 Focus on vegetables with lots of fat on them.
 Little known fact: The more variety of veggies we eat, the happier our microbiome!
 Improve gut health with lots of veggies and lots of variety of vegetables!
 Add fat for the keto diet but also because fat helps the nutrition in vegetables to better assimilate.

 Consider intermittent fasting with bulletproof coffee.
 This breakfast treat saves money on groceries, is satisfying and helps provide our taste buds with a warm, cozy drink — or in hotter months, this drink can be made cold.
 Intermittent fasting usually means eating less overall, which saves money on food.

 Know what you plan to eat each week — by choosing recipes and keeping your other meals simple.